GitSoks/esp32-led-strip-mqtt-client/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## GUI Controller
+## UI Controller

-This project can be controlled using a GUI application available at [mqtt-led-controller-ui](https://github.com/GitSoks/mqtt-led-controller-ui).
+This project can be controlled using a UI application available at [mqtt-led-controller-ui](https://github.com/GitSoks/mqtt-led-controller-ui).
 This application provides a user-friendly interface for sending color commands to the MQTT broker.

-### Using the GUI Controller

 1. Refer to the [mqtt-led-controller-ui](https://github.com/GitSoks/mqtt-led-controller-ui) repository for instructions on how to run the GUI application.
 2. In the application, enter the details of your MQTT broker and the topic (`MQTT_TOPIC_MAIN`) that the ESP32 board is subscribed to.